No products in the cart.

 medical illustration of brain with parietal lobe highlighted in upper center portion

-A stroke in the parietal lobe can affect the brain’s ability to interpret sensory information and spatial awareness.
-As a result, parietal lobe stroke patients often struggle with piecing together their experiences.
+A parietal lobe stroke can affect the brain’s ability to interpret sensory information and spatial awareness.
+As a result, survivors of a stroke in the parietal lobe often struggle with piecing together their experiences, among other things.

-This article will explain everything you need to know about parietal lobe stroke.
-Although every stroke is different, we hope this guide helps paint a picture of what the road to recovery may look like.
+To help you better understand parietal lobe stroke, this article will explain the causes, secondary effects, and treatment options.
+Although every stroke is different, we hope this guide helps paint a picture of what the road to recovery may look like after parietal lobe stroke.

 When Stroke Affects the Parietal Lobe

-A stroke in the parietal lobe occurs when a blood vessel in the parietal lobe either gets clogged by a blood clot (an ischemic stroke) or the blood vessel bursts (a hemorrhagic stroke).
+A stroke in the parietal lobe occurs when a blood vessel that supplies this lobe is obstructed by a blood clot (an ischemic stroke) or the blood vessel bursts (a hemorrhagic stroke).
+In cases of parietal lobe stroke, tissue damage is often caused by obstruction of the anterior cerebral artery (ACA) or middle cerebral artery (MCA), which are the main arteries that supply this lobe of the brain.

 Like most other areas of the brain affected by stroke, the parietal lobe is split into two halves that control different functions.
-Next, we will discuss the possible effects of a parietal lobe stroke based on the hemisphere affected.
+In the next section, we will discuss the possible secondary effects of parietal lobe stroke based on the hemisphere affected.

 Secondary Effects Depend on the Hemisphere Affected

 A parietal lobe stroke will primarily affect sensory interpretation and spatial awareness.
-However, effects of the stroke will greatly depend upon the side of the brain that the stroke occurs: your dominant or non-dominant side.
+However, the effects of the stroke will greatly depend upon the side of the brain where the stroke occurs.
+This is because the brain is divided into two main halves, or hemispheres, and both hemispheres are responsible for slightly different functions.

-You can expect different outcomes following a parietal lobe stroke depending on which hemisphere the stroke occurred in.
+Since the brain is divided into these halves, survivors can expect different outcomes following parietal lobe stroke depending on which hemisphere the stroke occurred in.
+Additionally, every stroke will look different as everyone’s brain is uniquely wired.

 However, it’s also important to understand that these outcomes are not limited to just one part of the brain.
 Many functions require both hemispheres and multiple areas of the brain to work together.